jguida941/cs320-contact-service-junit/README.md

 - Global theme system (Slate, Ocean, Forest, Violet, Zinc; each with light/dark) and instant theme switching via the top bar.
 - Settings page (profile + appearance) and Help page (getting started steps, resource links, keyboard shortcuts).
 - TanStack Query handles caching/revalidation, so edits in one tab immediately flow through the rest of the UI.
+- Authentication-aware routing (`/login`, `RequireAuth`, `PublicOnlyRoute`) forces users through the JWT login screen before any `/api/v1/**` call runs; the auth helpers sync profile data with the backend and clear cached queries on logout.
 - Build artifacts are bundled into the Spring Boot JAR (via `frontend-maven-plugin`), so `java -jar target/*.jar` serves the API and SPA from the same origin.

 ## Branches & History